CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Link-Layer-Discovery-Protocol.md

 ## Troubleshooting

+### lldpcli Commands

-You can use the `lldpcli` tool to query the `lldpd` daemon for neighbors, statistics, and other running configuration information.
-See `man lldpcli(8)` for details.
+You can use the `lldpcli` tool to query the `lldpd` service for neighbors, statistics, and other running configuration information.

 To show all neighbors on all ports and interfaces: